BrawnyJavier/WeRentCar123/README.md

 A step by step series of examples that tell you how to get a development env running

-Say what the step will be
+### Creating the database

 ```
 ### First, you will need to generate the database.
 To do so, open the .sln file contained in   the .\WeRentCar123\BackOffice\WeRentCar123.sln
 using visual studio then, go to Tools> Nuget Package Mannager >  Package mannager console
-in the console, select the WeRentCar123.Context as the default project
+in the console, select the WeRentCar123.Context as the default project and type "update-database", after
+you hit enter, the database will be created in the configured sql server instance.
 ```

-And repeat
+### Connecting the ReportServer

 ```
 until finished